epinio/epinio/docs/user/references/cli/epinio_install-ingress.md

 ### Options

 ```
   -h, --help                     help for install-ingress
   -i, --interactive              Whether to ask the user or not (default not)
+      --loadbalancer-ip string   IP address to be assigned to ingress loadbalancer service
       --skip-linkerd             Assert to epinio that Linkerd is already installed.
 ```

 ### Options inherited from parent commands